How long does it take to get a CDL?

 - Required Hours: 80 hours classroom + 120 hours behind-the-wheel minimum

-- PTDI Certified Schools Only: Must be from Professional Truck Driver Institute (PTDI) certified program
+- FMCSA Certified Schools Only: Must be from Professional Truck Driver Institute (PTDI) certified program

 - Purpose: Ensure new drivers have standardized training in safety and compliance

-- No Exemptions: All new CDL applicants must complete ELDT (even military veterans)
+- Coverage: All new CDL applicants must complete ELDT

 - Cost: Usually $3,000-$7,000 depending on school